Political clubs

 The Breton Club

 The French Revolution’s first significant political club was the Breton Club.
-It began as an informal gathering of 44 Third Estate deputies at a Versailles café, before and after sessions of the Estates-General.
-At first, most of these deputies were from Brittany, hence the name of the club; their meetings discussed provincial issues as well as the proceedings at the Estates-General.
+It began as an informal gathering of 44 Third Estate deputies at a Versailles café, before and after sessions of the Estates General.

 political clubs